The Information Edge in a Market That Runs on Information

 AI is redefining what information advantage means.
 The commodity trading firms deploying AI most aggressively - Vitol, Trafigura, Glencore, Cargill, and their peers - are not publishing their methodologies.
 But their investment patterns are visible: recruiting data scientists and ML engineers at rates comparable to technology firms, building proprietary satellite imagery analysis pipelines, and developing AI systems that sit in the trading workflow rather than in analytics dashboards that traders ignore.

-For mid-tier commodity trading firms, the question is not whether AI will change the competitive landscape.
+For mid-tier commodity trading firms, the question is not whether AI will change the competitive dynamic.
 It already has.
 The question is whether to build that capability now, before the gap becomes structural, or later, when the cost of catching up includes the market share already ceded.

 Where AI Is Moving the P&L